 With shared interests as a starting point, Von Tiergarten suggests beginning your mentor search within your peer group, your college alumni network or people you simply admire.
 The key is to find someone who has traveled the road to success you would like to be on.

-Kristina Marinovich, district president
+Kristina Marinovich, senior district president

-Michelle Reisdorf, regional vice president
+Michelle Reisdorf, senior regional vice president

-To find a mentor, Reisdorf recommends looking for organizations that meet regularly and to develop relationships within the group.
+To find a mentor, Reisdorf recommends looking for organizations that meet regularly, even if it’s virtually only for now, and to develop relationships within the group.
 When she relocated to Chicago, Reisdorf found an organization for executive-level professionals.
 In addition to connecting with her peer group, she took advantage of a 10-month mentoring program offered by the organization.
-You may need to attend a few luncheons before you find the right organization for you.
-“Start with a few icebreakers, such as `Have you attended these events previously?’ or `What do you like about this group and how long have you been involved?’” she recommends.
+Once these events are again taking place in person, you may need to attend a few luncheons before you find the right organization for you.
+Start with a few icebreakers, she recommends, such as “Have you attended these events previously?” or “What do you like about this group and how long have you been involved?”

 Never stop looking to grow and improve as a professional, says Kathy Downs.
 At a mentoring event a few years back, Downs began chatting with one of the women seeking a mentor at her table.
 The woman was extremely poised and engaging.
 Downs soon realized she was a former Miss America.
 “It goes to show that even if someone seems to have reached the pinnacle of her career, she still has the desire to better herself and learn from other successful people,” she explains.

 That desire to continually improve is the common thread Downs sees in the people she has mentored.
-“Everyone has a different story and I connect with people who are open and honest,” she says.
+“Everyone has a different story, and I connect best with people who are open and honest,” she says.
 She recalled meeting a woman who ran a nonprofit who expressed concern that her skill set over the long-term might not be attractive to potential employers.
 Downs assured her that there are many ways to build one’s skills.
-“Any sort of work you give your all and dedicate your time to is relevant,” Downs says.
+“Any sort of work that you give your all and dedicate your time to is relevant,” Downs says.

 Dawn Fay, senior district president

-By being well-prepared, organized and intentional from the start.
-“Do your homework and know specifically what you want to ask,” Fay says.
+How can you make a great impression when you do land that first call with a would-be mentor?
+By being well-prepared, organized and intentional from the start, Fay offers.
+“Do your homework and know specifically what you want to ask,” she says.
 “This shows you appreciate the value of someone’s time.”